Russia Micronutrient Fertilizer Market Size and Share

 Russia Micronutrient Fertilizer Market Analysis by Mordor Intelligence

-The Russia micronutrient fertilizer market size reached USD 175.4 million in 2025 and is projected to hit USD 235.8 million by 2030, advancing at a 6.1% CAGR during 2025-2030.
+The Russia micronutrient fertilizer market size was valued at USD 94.90 million in 2025, is estimated to reach USD 102.70 million in 2026, and is projected to grow to USD 150.80 million by 2031, registering a CAGR of 7.99% during 2026–2031.
 Rising soil-micronutrient depletion across the nation’s most productive Chernozem belts, combined with federal subsidies that favor domestic trace-blend capacity, underpin the steady expansion.
 Import-substitution policies introduced after 2024 sanctions have spurred local chelate production, cushioning the sector against ruble volatility and shipping disruptions.
 Rapid adoption of precision foliar feeding by top agro-holdings, coupled with the ongoing shift toward oilseeds that respond strongly to zinc and boron, further amplifies demand.
 Nevertheless, logistics constraints beyond the Urals and low awareness among smallholders temper the overall momentum.

 Key Report Takeaways

-• By application mode, soil application held 91.0% of the Russia micronutrient fertilizer market share in 2024, while fertigation is projected to post the highest CAGR at 6.5% to 2030.
+• By application mode, soil application represented the largest segment of the Russia micronutrient fertilizer market with a 52.9% share in 2025, whereas fertigation is forecast to register the highest growth rate, advancing at a CAGR of 8.8% during 2026 to 2031.

-• By crop type, field crops accounted for 95.2% of the Russia micronutrient fertilizer market size in 2024 and are growing at a 6.1% CAGR through 2030.
+• By crop type, field crops accounted for the largest Russia micronutrient fertilizer market size in 2025, representing 71.2% of the market, while horticultural crops are projected to be the fastest-growing segment, registering a CAGR of 8.9% during 2026–2031.

 Segment Analysis

-Molybdenum’s 6.7% CAGR outpaces all peers, due to its critical role in nitrogen metabolism and enzyme activation in legumes.
+Molybdenum’s 9.1% CAGR during 2026 to 2031 outpaces all peers, due to its critical role in nitrogen metabolism and enzyme activation in legumes.
 With the expansion of soybean cultivation and the growing adoption of biological nitrogen fixation, molybdenum usage has risen significantly.
 As precision agronomy scales, product portfolios diversify, cementing room for niche micronutrients within the broader Russia micronutrient fertilizer market.

 Russia Micronutrient Fertilizer Market: Market Share by Product